jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Phone Number Subject Identifier Type {#sub-id-phone}
 ------------------------------------
 The Phone Number Subject Identifier Type describes a principal identified with a telephone number.
-Subject Identifiers of this type MUST contain a `phone` claim whose value is a string containing the full telephone number of the subject, including international dialing prefix, formatted according to [E.164](#E164).
-The `phone` claim is REQUIRED and MUST NOT be null or empty.
-The Phone Number Subject Identifier Type is identified by the name `phone`.
+Subject Identifiers of this type MUST contain a `phone_number` claim whose value is a string containing the full telephone number of the subject, including international dialing prefix, formatted according to [E.164](#E164).
+The `phone_number` claim is REQUIRED and MUST NOT be null or empty.
+The Phone Number Subject Identifier Type is identified by the name `phone-number`.

 Below is a non-normative example Subject Identifier for the Email Subject Identifier Type:

 ~~~
 {
-  "subject_type": "phone",
+  "subject_type": "phone-number",
-  "phone": "+12065550100",
+  "phone_number": "+12065550100",
 }
 ~~~
 {: #figexamplesubidphone  title="Example: Subject Identifier for the Phone Number Subject Identifier Type."}